 - Other vents in your house include dryer vents (shown below right), bathroom vents and often a kitchen vent over your stove.

-You can learn more about registers and grilles here …
+You can learn more about registers and grilles in this video …

 Leave a Reply